March 7, 2019

 For more information, visit http://health.ucsd.edu/specialties/mindfulness/

-Megan Leuchars is a Senior Instructor of Mindfulness Based Stress Reduction (MBSR), a Certified Instructor of Mindful Self-Compassion (MSC) and Director of Outreach at UC San Diego Center for Mindfulness.
-Megan has developed and delivered various unique customized Mindfulness programs for Fortune 500 companies, education, health care, and academic settings.
-In addition to teaching, she is one of the founders and instructors of the UCSD Center’s WorkLife Integration Program and the MBSR Teacher Training Practicum.
-Megan has also co-founded the San Diego Center For Well Being, where she instructs various Mindfulness courses and workshops.
-In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping the lives they want.
+Megan Prager is a Certified Mindfulness Based Stress Reduction Instructor, a Certified Mindful Self-Compassion Instructor, a Certified Yoga Instructor, Director of Outreach at UC San Diego Center for Mindfulness, and Adjunct Faculty at San Diego State University.
+In addition to teaching Mindfulness-based programs, Megan specializes in developing and delivering mindfulness trainings for Fortune 500 companies as well as for educational, healthcare, and academic settings.
+Megan is one of the founders of the UCSD Center’s Work-Life Integration Program and co-founder and teacher trainer for the UCSD Professional Training Institute’s 9-Day MBSR Teacher Training Practicum.
+In all her ventures, Megan’s passion and mission are the same: to empower individuals with an understanding of the important role they play in shaping their lives and well being.
 Megan believes through compassionate awareness individuals are able to utilize the best resource they have: themselves.